 Certain things are not evidence and must not be considered by you.
 I will list them for you now:

-1. Statements, arguments and questions by lawyers are not evidence.
+1. Statements, arguments, and questions by lawyers are not evidence.
 However, when the attorneys stipulate to the existence of a fact, you must accept the stipulated fact as being proven.

 2. Objections to questions are not evidence.
 Lawyers have an obligation to make an objection when they believe evidence being offered is improper under the rules of evidence.
 You should not be influenced by an objection or by my ruling on it.
 If the objection is sustained, ignore the question.
 If it is overruled, treat the answer like any other.